plone/buildout.jenkins/README.rst

   bin/jenkins-code-analysis

-It is also possible to run only certain code anlysis
+It is also possible to run only certain code anlysis tasks.

 Jenkins Configuration